Checkr Lawsuit: How to Fight Background Check Errors and Get Justice

 The Fair Credit Reporting Act protects consumers from exactly this kind of negligent reporting.
 Under the FCRA, Checkr must:

-- Obtain your consent before conducting a background check.
+- Get your consent before running a background check.

-- Investigate disputes fully and correct inaccuracies within 30 days.
+- Investigate disputes and correct or delete errors within 30 days.

 You also have rights when an employer uses a Checkr report to make a decision about you.
 Employers must: